jonescb5/mqtt_project/README.md

 ## Running the clients:

 The clients, client0.js and client1.js, and be run on one device or two.
-In my testing I ran client0 (the publisher) on my desktop computer and client1 (the subscriber) on my laptop.
+In my testing I ran client0 (the publisher) on my desktop computer and client1 (the subscriber) on my laptop with the broker hosted on my home server.
 This configuration is shown below.

 ![system_diagram](system_diagram.png)